microsoft/DeepSpeed/docs/_tutorials/automatic-tensor-parallelism.md

 tags: inference
 ---

 This tutorial demonstrates the new automatic tensor parallelism feature for inference.
 Previously, the user needed to provide an injection policy to DeepSpeed to enable tensor parallelism.
-DeepSpeed now supports automatic tensor parallelism for HuggingFace models by default as long as kernel injection is not true and an injection policy is not provided.
-This is convenient for when the injection policy of a model is not known and for improving performance of models without kernel injection support.
+DeepSpeed now supports automatic tensor parallelism for HuggingFace models by default as long as kernel injection is not enabled and an injection policy is not provided.
+This allows our users to improve performance of models that are not currently supported via kernel injection, without providing the injection policy.

 ```python
 # create the model